petrmoravek6/Tipovacka/README.md

 First opening of the app could take a few seconds, because of scraping all the matches.

 The app automatically downloads the data from sport website during opening the program and selecting "Souhrn hry" or "Procházet hráče" options at the main menu.
 If the user wants to update results from the internet manually, he/she can click on "Aktualizovat" button.

+"src/list_of_teams.csv" contains list of all teams in the competition "src/group_stage_matches.csv" contains all duels in the group stage